Aicardi syndrome: Genetics

 The syndrome is probably caused by a change (mutation) in one or more genes on the short arm of the X chromosome (Xp22), but which gene or genes are mutated is not yet (2015) known.

 Male fetuses with this change are unlikely to survive, which is because they only have one X chromosome.
 The individual boys with the syndrome described have also had the sex chromosome abnormality XXY syndrome (Klinefelter syndrome).
-Girls, who have two X chromosomes, can be born with the syndrome, because their second (normal) X chromosome compensates to some extent for the mutated gene.
+Girls, who usually have two X chromosomes, can be born with the syndrome, because their second (normal) X chromosome compensates to some extent for the mutated gene.

-The mutation leads to a characteristic malformation of the brain stem with a complete absence the corpus callosum.
+The mutation leads to a characteristic malformation of the brain stem with a complete absence of the corpus callosum.
 As a rule, there are also signs that groups of brain cells have migrated incorrectly and placed themselves in the wrong place in the brain (heterotopias), an incorrect folding of the cerebral cortex (gyration abnormalities) or that the brain hemispheres are of different size.

 Heredity

-Aicardi syndrome is an autosomal dominant X-linked disease and arises as a new mutation.
+Aicardi syndrome is an X-linked dominant disease and arises as a new mutation.
 The mutation has then usually occurred in one of the parents' germ cells (eggs or sperm).
 The probability that they will again have a child with the disease is then estimated at less than 1 percent.
 However, the new mutation in the child becomes hereditary and can theoretically be passed on to the next generation.
 All cases of Aicardi syndrome are thought to be due to new mutations.
 No person with Aicardi syndrome is known to have transmitted the X-linked gene responsible for the syndrome to the next generation.